uwescience/DSSG2024_setup_transit_equity/computer_setup.md

 connect to a database, it is easiest to add shortcut entries, or Data Source Names (DSNs) to the pgcli config file located in your home directory at `~/.config/pgcli/config`.

-1. If you have not run pgcli before, type `pgcli` in a terminal window to create the configuration file
+1. If you have not run pgcli before, type `pgcli` in a terminal window to create the configuration file.
+Note: this will error, but it will create the file that you need to edit in the next step.
-2. In WSL, use your favorite editor to edit ~/.config/pgcli/config
+2. Use your favorite editor to edit ~/.config/pgcli/config  (on Windows this should on WSL)
 3. Find the `[alias_dsn]` section near the bottom
 4. Underneath the example DSN, add the following config, replacing your `<username>` with your username: